TradeTrust/tradetrust-react-component/src/components/jsonSchemaForm/README.md

 Takes two params

     - nestedObj: object of value schema combined with ui schema. it should contain one of the key `properties`, `items` or `ui`.
-    - uiSchemaObj: ui schema object
+    - uiSchemaObj: ui schema object. this object will be constructed with the util.

 the structure of the nestedObj should be like this